pdfernhout/Twirlip15/client/test-ideas-examples/FunctionalProgrammingMerits.md

 Opaqueness of state has pros and cons.

-Or maybe Smalltalk object inspector just better than Browser inspector?
+Or maybe the Smalltalk object inspector is just better than the Browser inspector?